 DEMOCRACY AND GOVERNANCE

-- USAID supports better representation and inclusion of women in political parties and political processes (female voter outreach and discussion of gender issues).
+- USAID supports the inclusion of women in political parties and political processes (female voter outreach and discussion of gender issues).

-- USAID increases women’s participation in policy and legislative decision-making and brings heightened awareness of gender issues to the Parliament of Ukraine.
-USAID supports a nascent women’s caucus in the Parliament of Ukraine that allows women legislators to develop a common agenda.
+- USAID increases women’s participation in policy and legislation and raises gender awareness among parliamentarians by supporting a nascent women’s caucus through which women legislators plan a common agenda.

-- USAID supports women-led civil society and media organizations (including female journalists) that address gender issues.
+- USAID supports women-led civil society and media organizations (including women journalists) that address gender issues.

-- USAID assistance improves access to justice for women with support to the National Legal Aid Coalition (inclusive of five women’s rights nongovernmental organizations).
-USAID also improves women’s empowerment in the judiciary and increases awareness of human rights in the courts.
+- USAID assists the National Legal Aid Coalition (inclusive of five women’s rights nongovernmental organizations) to improve access to justice for women.
+USAID also improves women’s empowerment in the judiciary and increases human rights awareness in the courts.

-- USAID supports Counter Trafficking-in-Persons (CTIP) work and increases attention to the growing number of male victims of trafficking.
+- USAID supports Counter Trafficking-in-Persons (CTIP) work and draws attention to the growing number of men becoming victims of trafficking.

 - USAID trains municipal partners on factoring in gender as a step in drafting performance-based budgets.
 USAID works with a variety of rural agricultural actors to get women more involved in making management decisions related to the administration of agricultural land.

 - USAID agricultural assistance programs support capacity building in public and private agriculture organizations around Ukraine.
 These programs teach gender equality, women’s empowerment, and gender strategy design and usage in community development, with an emphasis on USAID’s priority of decentralization.